wccbuck/eberron_tw/README.md

 **Modern Age** is a rundown of major events in the world (particularly within Khorvaire) over the last 5000 years.
 Pick an event, and then just start link hopping!

 Feel free to save a snapshot of this site at any time and edit absolutely anything you want to!
+If ever you want to update your local copy to the latest version, just use the Eberron TW Updater.